wrightben/codeeval/Word Search Solver (JavaScript).md

 			],
 ```

-ld = Diagonal from Top-Left to Bottom-Right
+ld = Diagonal from Top-Left to Bottom-Right <br />
-rd = Diagonal from Bottom-Left to Top-Right
+rd = Diagonal from Bottom-Left to Top-Right <br />
 (R) = Reverse string